 If you cannot find the answer to your question through this website including the resource packages, please do not hesitate to ask the Methods Desk’s student assistants for help.

-You can contact us using the online form and we will either respond via email or make a Zoom appointment with you.
-Please note you cannot request a Zoom call, we use our own discretion to decide which requests require a zoom call.
+Before contacting us, we kindly ask you to fill out the online form (in this case we respond via email) or come to the Methods Desk to fill out the form and contact us in person.
+Due to the pandemic, there is also a possibility to make a Zoom appointment, however, please note you cannot request a Zoom call, we use our own discretion to decide which requests require a zoom call.

 When using the online form please be sure to include your question and relevant background information, such as: